PeterdQuinn/peterdQuinn/README.md

 -  💱      I’m currently learning languages for smart contracts and protocols for blockchains.
 -  🖥️      I’m looking to start my career as a web developer.
 -  💲       2021 Goals: Move foward into 2022 in technology.
--  🏫      Information about me: served  in special education for the last 15 years, I love learning DAPPS; blockchains are amazing
+-  🏫      About me: Worked in special education for the last 15 years, I love learning about Dapps and Crypto ; blockchains are amazing
 -  ✔️      I am learning how to mint nfts on the tezos blockchain